 Where does it lead?

 As well as being superb preparation for further study in Classics, a study of Classical Civilisation complements many other popular A Levels including: Art, Drama and Theatre Studies, English Literature, Government and Politics, History, History of Art and Philosophy.
 In addition, the analytical and evaluative skills that it develops make it a good choice for those considering University, especially humanities courses.

-Classical Civilisation also leads on to a wide range of careers including journalism, law, the civil service, education and the heritage industry.
+Students of Classical Civilisation have gone on to pursue a wide range of careers and professions, including journalism, law, the civil service, education and the heritage industry.